JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 Two flows need to be set up:

 * Detail pushes → Swift.
-Whenever a non-root route lands on the back stack, forward it through `onNavigate` and remove it from Compose's back stack so SwiftUI's `NavigationStack` becomes the single source of truth.
+Whenever a non-root route lands on the back stack, forward it through `onNavigate` and remove it from Compose's back stack, so SwiftUI's `NavigationStack` becomes the single source of truth.
 * Tab switches → Swift.
 When the top-level route changes from inside Compose, notify Swift via `onActivate` so the SwiftUI `TabView` selection stays in sync.

 This step is specific to the Navigation 3 library.